-The very simple wiring involved in this project is the same principle I used in my Steampunk USB mini-lantern
+The very simple wiring involved in this project is the same principle I used in my Steampunk USB mini-lantern.
+And the condiment-shaker-turned-lamp-globe is reminiscent of my first Instructable and steampunk lamp - Lanterna Antiga.

 There are lots of great Instructables on this site that will give you tips on making a USB lamp.
-The first that inspired me to try this was the mini USB powered Tiffany Lamp
+The first that inspired me to try this was the mini USB powered Tiffany Lamp.
+(Thanks Kaptin Scarlet;-)

 Here's how I made this steampunk inspired version of a USB lamp.